 Students who remain employed and advance academically will receive an increase in wage amount each semester for the five semester program.

-The Business and Industry division at JSCC has a retention specialist that is available to work with students and any barriers they may have in completing the program.
+The Business and Industry division at JSCC has a completion coordinator that is available to work with students and any barriers they may have in completing the program.